talkowski-lab/rCNV2/data_curation/CNV/README.md

 ### Raw CNV callset properties

 The properties of each callset are listed below after initial data processing steps but prior to further filtering.

+As [described below](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#case-control-metacohorts), we subdivided 13,139 control samples from the UKBB cohort to use as proxy controls for cases from GeneDx; these cohorts are referred to as `UKBB_main` and `UKBB_sub` for the main UKBB cohort and the subset of 13,139 controls, respectively.

 | Dataset | N Cases | Case CNVs | CNVs /Case | Case Median Size | Case DEL:DUP | N Ctrls | Ctrl CNVs | CNVs /Ctrl | Ctrl Median Size | Ctrl DEL:DUP |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: |